gsempe/gsempe.github.io/content/post/build-free-static-site.md

 ```

 Use the git worktree feature to checkout the master branch to the ignored public sub-folder.
 Why?
 By default, Hugo generates the site in the public folder.
-To have the master branch maps to the public folder makes possible to easily chain site generation and publication steps without moving around files.
+To have the master branch mapped to the public folder makes possible to easily chain site generation and publication steps without moving around files.
 ```batch
 rm -rf public
 git worktree add -B master public origin/master